ajayvohra2005/gpt2-fsdp/README.md

 To keep things simple, we started with [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) repository, and simplified and adapted the model and the training loop to achieve the objectives outlined above.

+For pre-training, the GPT2 model can be initialized from scratch, or loaded from the following pre-trained Hugging Face models: `gpt2`, `gpt2-medium`, `gpt2-large`,  and `gpt2-xl`.
+To load from a pre-trained Hugging Face model, use the command line argument `--hf_model=model-name`.
+Command line arguments to the training script are automatically parsed and mapped to the training configuration.

 ## Step-by-step Tutorial

 Below we provide a step-by-step tutorial on how to debug, and pre-train the model using [AWS Deep Learning Desktop](https://github.com/aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop).
 Any other equivalent or better Nvidia GPU machine can be used for walking through the tutorial, as well.